 Buying Across the Border: TN, OH, IN, IL, MO, VA, and WV

-Kentucky borders seven states, more than almost any state in this series, and the cross-border markets are real: Cincinnati and Northern Kentucky, Louisville reaching into southern Indiana, Paducah and Evansville on the Illinois line, the Tri-State around the Virginia and West Virginia corners.
+Kentucky borders seven states, more than almost any state in this series.
+The cross-border markets are real: Cincinnati and Northern Kentucky, Louisville reaching into southern Indiana, Paducah and Evansville on the Illinois line, and the Tri-State around the Virginia and West Virginia corners.
 The Motor Vehicle Usage Tax mechanics, where Kentucky gives credit and where a balance is still due, determine your real out-of-pocket cost when you buy across a line.
 The rest of this section walks through how the tax actually flows, what each border state does to a Kentucky buyer, and what to settle before you sign.

 How the tax actually flows